kof/node-cjson/readme.md

 ### load the module
 	var cjson = require('cjson');

-### cjson.load(path, [merge]);
+### cjson.load(path, [options]);

 Load config file from given path, array of paths or directory.
+Second parameter is optional and can be a boolean or object.

+`options` defaults:
+	{
+		merge: false,
+		replace: null
+	}

-Optionaly pass `true` as second param and configs will be merged together.
+If you pass `true` as second param, its the same like `{merge: true}`, so it is a shortcut for merge = true and will merge all configs together.
+`replace` key in options triggers using micro template engine.
+Its value should be a hash, see `cjson.replace`.

+Examples:

 	// just one config
 	var conf = cjson.load('/path/to/your/config.json');